 Things to See and Do in Old Port:

-- Indulge on the finest Organic Produce at Hugo’s restaurant.
+1. Indulge on the finest Organic Produce at Hugo’s restaurant.

-- Wander down Commercial Street and soak up the lively atmosphere.
+2. Wander down Commercial Street and soak up the lively atmosphere.

-- Put on your comfiest shoes and stroll through Portland’s Trails.
+3. Put on your comfiest shoes and stroll through Portland’s Trails.

-- Go wine tasting at Cellardoor Winery Portland.
+4. Go wine tasting at Cellardoor Winery Portland.

-- View modern art at Greenhut Galleries.
+5. View modern art at Greenhut Galleries.

-- Let your hair down at Aura Nightclub.
+6. Let your hair down at Aura Nightclub.

-- Take a step into Scandanavia at The Portland Hunt & Alpine Club.
+7. Take a step into Scandanavia at The Portland Hunt & Alpine Club.

 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!

 An eSIM works just like an app: you buy it, you download it, and BOOM!
-You’re connected.
-It’s just that easy.
+You’re connected the minute you land.
+It’s that easy.

 Is your phone eSIM ready?
 Read about how e-Sims work or click below to see one of the top eSIM providers on the market and ditch the plastic.

-Buy an eSIM!4.
-East End (Munjoy Hill) – Coolest Neighborhood to Stay in Portland
+4. East End (Munjoy Hill) – Coolest Neighborhood to Stay in Portland

-Portland is known for its vibrant brewing culture and hosts some of the best breweries in the country, most of which are found in the East End neighbourhood.
+Portland is known for its vibrant brewing culture and hosts some of the best breweries in the country, most of which are found in the East End neighborhood.
 Known for its regeneration over the past years with new hipster shops and cafes, Munjoy Hill is becoming one of the trendiest places to stay in Portland.
 Not only is it noteworthy for its brewing culture and hip cafes, but its prime location means you will be close to top attractions including the Portland Observatory, the viewing decks at the Eastern Promenade, and plenty of vendors where you can book a cruise around the Casco Bay.

-Best Bed & Breakfast in the East End: Beachy 1BR Atop Munjoy Hill + Steps to Eastern Prom
+Beachy 1BR Atop Munjoy Hill Steps to Eastern Prom Portland

 This apartment is slotted in between Eastern Promenade and East End Beach.
 It sleeps two guests and is possibly one of the most beautifully decorated Airbnbs in Maine, making it perfect for couples planning a romantic getaway.

-Most Unique Accommodation in the East End: Panoramic Water, Island & City Views W/private Roof Deck
+Panoramic Water, Island & City Views W/private Roof Deck | Most Unique Accommodation in the East End

 Nicknamed the ‘crows nest’ this modernly designed fourth-floor apartment is said to feel like a nest in the treetops.
 Located at the very top of Munjoy Hill, the apartment consists of a gorgeous roof deck that boasts incredible views of the ocean, nearby islands, the harbour, and the city.
 Its central location in Portland’s hip East End community means you won’t be shy of things to do, with plenty of attractions and restaurants on your doorstep.

-Best Luxury Accommodation in East End: Monument Garden SWEET
+Monument Garden SWEET | Best Luxury Accommodation in East End

 If you’re trying to decide where to stay in Portland to be close to everything, then you’ll love this place!
 This modern and large apartment is a short walk from the Old Port and Downtown, and just a short drive to West Shore Sandy Beach.
 Fitting up to ten people, it’s perfect for large groups and families.